tamara-schmitz/ffmpeg-docker-container/README.md

 ### How-to use

 The shown commands work with either `podman` and `docker` as a prefix.
 If you copy one of the examples, substitute either for whatever you are using.
-Or even better alias them with `alias docker=podman`.
+Or even better alias them with `alias podman=docker`.

 Feel free to take my examples and adjust them to your needs.
 Add a video filter with a `-vf` line or crop your input with `-ss 00:16:12.25 -t 2.6 -i "$INPUT`.
 For the complete rabbid hole again [check out the very complete FFmpeg documentation](https://ffmpeg.org/ffmpeg.html).